Semantic Anchor Transport: Robust Test-Time Adaptation for Vision-Language Models: Introduction

 \section{Introduction}

 Large pre-trained vision-language models (VLMs), such as CLIP \cite{radford2021learning} and ALIGN \cite{jia2021scaling}, have emerged as a new paradigm shift in machine learning, revealing promising zero-shot transferability.
-Nevertheless, if the model is exposed to domain drifts between the training and test samples, its performance can be largely degraded \cite{yu2023task,silva2024closer}.

-While a straightforward solution to bridge this gap consists in fine-tuning the trained model using domain-specific labeled data \cite{lai2023padclip,goyal2023finetune}, this strategy brings several limitations in real-world scenarios, which may hamper their scalability and deployment.
+Nevertheless, if the model is exposed to domain drifts at test time, its performance can be largely degraded \cite{yu2023task,silva2024closer}.
+While a straightforward solution to bridge this gap involves fine-tuning the trained model using domain-specific labeled data \cite{lai2023padclip,goyal2023finetune}, this strategy presents several limitations in real-world scenarios, which may hinder its scalability and deployment.
 First, adapting to new domains requires collecting labeled samples drawn from each distinct distribution.
 This might be impractical for specific domains and further hinder the real-time adaptation of the trained model for each input test sample.
 Furthermore, fine-tuning the model may undermine its desirable zero-shot capabilities~\cite{WiSE}.